 Virtual Reality is becoming more and more mainstream.
 However its use is still personal, might be expensive and useful applications are anecdotal.
 With DiveIn, we bridge mobile Virtual Reality with collaborative work experience.

-DiveIn is a mobile application where the user work in virtual reality with remote collaborators.
+DiveIn is a mobile application where the user works in virtual reality with remote collaborators.
 To create a true on-the-go and mobile virtual reality experience, we used the WearalitySky portable and fold-able virtual reality glasses.
-Their form factor makes them the ideal tool to be carried-on on the pocket.
+Their form factor makes them the ideal tool to be carried-on in the pocket.
 A Leap Motion hand tracker and an additional Myo Armband are used to interact with the virtual environment.
-By tracking both the arm and the hands, the interaction feel precise and natural.
+By tracking both the arm and the hands, the interaction feels precise and natural.